ariful19/stationery/stationery_app_plan.md

 - Optional: watermark for unpaid/partial.

 **Acceptance**
-- PDFs render correctly in local and container; totals and formatting match UI.
+- PDFs render correctly in local development and CI; totals and formatting match UI.

 ---